Les Battersby: Creation and development

 Bruce Jones (pictured) was suspended from the soap, due to allegations of inappropriate comments made to an undercover reporter.

 In 1997, new executive producer Brian Park wanted to bring a tougher group into what he saw as a staid programme.
 The Battersbys were dubbed "the family from hell", and their bitter clashes with the established characters alienated a number of longtime fans.
-In the Battersby Family Album special, actor Bruce Jones recounted being in a pub after the episode where Les headbutted Curly Watts, and being seriously threatened if Les ever went near Curly again.
+In the Battersby Family Album special, actor Bruce Jones recounted being in a pub after the episode where Les headbutted Curly Watts (Kevin Kennedy), and being seriously threatened if Les ever went near Curly again.

-Actor Bruce Jones was suspended from the show in March 2007, following Sunday newspaper allegations of drunkenness and inappropriate comments made in the presence of an undercover reporter.
+Jones was suspended from the show in March 2007, following Sunday newspaper allegations of drunkenness and inappropriate comments made in the presence of an undercover reporter.
 In May, it was confirmed that he would not return, and the character of Les would be written out later in the year.

 In October 2024, it was announced that Les would be killed off-screen seventeen years following his final appearance.